ramesaliyev/hello-erlang/README.md

 `-import(Module, [Function1/Arity, ..., FunctionN/Arity]).` <br>
 erlang programmers are often discouraged from using this attribute. leaving the module name in is considered good practice.

+`-vsn(VersionNumber).` <br>
+unique value differentiating each version of your code. this will be generated automatically if you dont specify. see the compiling topic.

+`-author("Sterling Archer").` <br>
+author info

 - **the arity of a function is an integer representing how many arguments can be passed to the function.**
 - different functions defined within a module can share the same name if and only if they have a different arity.
 - the functions `add(X,Y)` and `add(X,Y,Z)` would thus be considered different and written in the form `add/2` and `add/3` respectively.